PhilipGriffith/AHPy/README.md

 - `count`: *int*, the number of elements compared by the Compare object
 - `names`: *list*, the names of the elements compared by the Compare object

-`children`: *dict*, the children of the Compare object; if the Compare object has no children, this value will be `None`
+`children`: *dict*, the children of the Compare object; if the Compare object has no children, the value will be `None`
 - `count`: *int*, the number of the Compare object's children
 - `names`: *list*, the names of the Compare object's children

 `comparisons`: *dict*, the comparisons of the Compare object
 - `count`: *int*, the number of comparisons made by the Compare object, *not counting reciprocal comparisons*
 - `input`: *dict*, the comparisons input to the Compare object; this is identical to the input `comparisons` dictionary
-- `computed`: *dict*, the comparisons computed by the Compare object; each key is a tuple of two elements and each value is their computed pairwise comparison value; if the Compare object has no computed comparisons, this value will be `None`
+- `computed`: *dict*, the comparisons computed by the Compare object; each key is a tuple of two elements and each value is their computed pairwise comparison value; if the Compare object has no computed comparisons, the value will be `None`
   - `{('c', 'd'): 0.730297106886979}, ...}`

 ### Missing Pairwise Comparisons

 When a Compare object is initialized, the elements forming the keys of the input `comparisons` dictionary are permuted.
-Permutations of elements that do not contain a value within the input `comparisons` dictionary are then optimally solved for using the cyclic coordinates algorithm described in Bozóki, S., Fülöp, J. and Rónyai, L., 'On optimal completion of incomplete pairwise comparison matrices,' *Mathematical and Computer Modelling*, 52:1–2, 2010, pp. 318-333 (DOI: [10.1016/j.mcm.2010.02.047](https://doi.org/10.1016/j.mcm.2010.02.047)).
+Permutations of elements that do not contain a value within the input `comparisons` dictionary are then optimally solved for using the cyclic coordinates algorithm described in:

+>Bozóki, S., Fülöp, J. and Rónyai, L., 'On optimal completion of incomplete pairwise comparison matrices,' *Mathematical and Computer Modelling*, 52:1–2, 2010, pp. 318-333 (DOI: [10.1016/j.mcm.2010.02.047](https://doi.org/10.1016/j.mcm.2010.02.047))

 As the paper notes, "The number of *necessary* pairwise comparisons ... depends on the characteristics of the real decision problem and provides an exciting topic of future research" (29).
 In other words, don't rely on the algorithm to fill in comparison dictionaries with large numbers of missing values: it very well might, but it also might not. **Caveat emptor!**

 The example below demonstrates this functionality of AHPy using the following matrix: